Taylor Swift’s net worth: $360 million

 Taylor’s take on houses: the more the merrier

-1) Nashville pad (3,240 ft2): When the pop star was 19 she bought a $2 million apartment in Nashville’s fanciest glass building.
-Which rises in the Music Row district, where all the labels and recording studios are located.
+1) Nashville pad (3,240 ft2 / 300 m2).
+When the pop star was 19, she bought a $2 million apartment in Nashville’s fanciest glass building.
+It stands in the Music Row district, where all the labels and recording studios are located.

-3) Rhode Island house (12,000 ft2).
-Possibly her most famous property given that she has thrown parties there since she bought it in 2013.
-That year Taylor was dating one of the Kennedys and his family has houses in the area.
-The relationship with Kennedy did not last, but the singer fell in love with the neighborhood and bought this ocean-front house for $17.75 million.
+3) Rhode Island house (12,000 ft2 / 1,100 m2).
+Possibly her most famous property given that she has thrown parties there.
+Taylor bought it in 2013 when she was dating one of the Kennedys.
+His family has houses in the area.
+The relationship with Kennedy did not last, but the singer fell in love with the neighborhood.
+So she bought this ocean-front house for $17.75 million.
 It is her largest house.
 It has 8 bedrooms and 10 bathrooms and sits on 5 acres of land.

-4) Beverly Hills house (10,982 ft2).
+4) Beverly Hills house (11,000 ft2 / 1,000 m2).
 She bought it when she was 25.
-And at $25 million it is the most expensive of her properties.
+And at $25 million, it is the most expensive of her properties.
 Film producer Samuel Goldwyn built it in 1934.
 It has 6 bedrooms, 5 bathrooms, a tennis court, and guest houses.
-Taylor wants to turn it into a historic landmark and already received the approval of the Beverly Hills Cultural Heritage Commission.
+Taylor wants to turn it into a historic landmark.
+She already received the approval of the Beverly Hills Cultural Heritage Commission.

-6) New York townhouse (5,148 ft2).
+6) New York townhouse (5,150 ft2 / 480 m2).
 Right next to her duplex is this three-story townhouse that Taylor bought in 2017 for $18 million.
 It has heated floors, a bar, gym, home theater, and an apartment for guests.

-Her three NY properties have been joined.
-The first floor of the townhouse was converted to a garage, so now the singer can swiftly come in and out of her compound without being photographed by the media while walking to her car.
+She has joined her three NY properties .
+The first floor of the townhouse was turned into a garage.
+So now the singer can swiftly come in and out of her compound without being photographed by the media.

 Private planes to get from A to B

-Aside from using them for work engagements, Taylor is known to take vacation breaks around the world.
-And the plane probably comes in handy now that she has a long-term relationship with actor Joe Alwyn who lives in England -she lives in the U.S.
+She uses them for work, but Taylor is also known to take vacations around the world.
+And the plane probably comes in handy now that she has a long-term relationship with actor Joe Alwyn.
+He lives in England, she lives in the United States.